 Other Warrants in Tennessee

 A search warrant is designed to allow a police officer to search a property or person.
-This form of warrant may be issued for a variety of reasons.
-A search warrant may become in effect if the property in question has been used to commit a crime, contains evidence of a crime, the person in question is unlawfully detained, or there is probable cause for arrest.
+This form of a warrant may be issued for a variety of reasons.
+A search warrant may become in effect if the property has been used to commit a crime, contains evidence of a crime, the person in question is unlawfully detained, or there is probable cause for arrest.